bitfolk/planet-bitfolk/README.md

 * Or find some way to contact [grifferz](https://github.com/grifferz) and ask him to add you.

+The link between the `[]` needs to be the URL of your *feed*, not your blog.
+It typically looks like:
+* https:/example.com/blog/feed
+* https:/example.com/blog/index.xml
+etc.

 We prefer feeds that give the full content of your articles (not just a synopsis / first paragraph), but if you really don't want to show the full article then that's okay.
 Discoverability is the main thing.